hop-protocol/docs/hop-node/running/testing-the-bonder.md

 hop self-test --token <YOUR_TOKEN> --amount 1
 ```

+This test will take approximately 1 minute.
 If the test is successful, you will see logs that describe the transactions made.